tahonermann/text_view/README.md

 ## Building and installing [gcc]
 [Text_view] is known to build successfully with [gcc] svn revision 234230; the top of trunk as of 2015-03-15.
+The minimum [gcc] svn revision is 234191 as that revision introduced support for the generalized range-based for statement as enhanced by [P0184R0] for C++17.

 The following commands can be used to perform a suitable build of that [gcc] revision on Linux.

 ```sh
 $ svn co svn://gcc.gnu.org/svn/gcc/trunk gcc-trunk-src